 tenant-idplaceholder values in this code block with the values that you collected when you created the service principal.
 Set the

-file-system-nameplaceholder value to whatever name you want to give the file system.
+container-nameplaceholder value to whatever name you want to give the container.

 In a production setting, consider storing your authentication key in Azure Databricks.
 Then, add a look up key to your code block instead of the authentication key.
 After you've completed this quickstart, see the Azure Data Lake Storage Gen2 article on the Azure Databricks Website to see examples of this approach.